peteroupc/MailLib/docs/PeterO.Mail.DispositionBuilder.md

     public string DispositionType { get; set;}

-Gets or sets this value's disposition type, such value, such as "inline" or "attachment".
+Gets or sets this value's disposition type, such as "inline" or "attachment".

 <b>Returns:</b>

-This value's disposition type, such value, such as "inline" or "attachment".
+This value's disposition type, such as "inline" or "attachment".

 ### IsMultipart